 Customs and etiquette

-Chile is a mostly Catholic country and relatively conservative – divorce was only legalised in 2004 and homosexuality is still taboo for many.
+- Chile is a mostly Catholic country and relatively conservative – divorce was only legalised in 2004 and although same sex marriage was legalised in 2021, homosexuality is still taboo for many.

 - Keep your hands visible when dining – rest your wrists on the table when you’re not eating.